 Of the places I’ve been, I’d also add Japan and South Korea for all the reasons I listed above, but you will find fewer people who speak English than in Western Europe.

-For lots of great travel recommendations around the world, see my post Choosing a Travel Destination and my collaborative post Trip of a Lifetime: Bloggers pick their must-see destinations.
+For lots of great travel recommendations around the world, see my post Where should I travel?
+How to choose a destination and my collaborative post Trip of a Lifetime: Bloggers pick their must-see destinations.
 Italy got the most nominations from my fellow bloggers, but you’ll find plenty more ideas as well.

 These tips have all been pretty general.
 They also come from a particular point of view: a white, middle-aged, able-bodied woman who is alert when traveling, but doesn’t face racism and only rarely experiences any sexual harassment.